amamitpandey/tuts/Java/Java_collection.md

 --- properties
 --- dictionary

-Sorting : comparable and comparator
+## Sorting : comparable(default) and comparator(custmizable)
-Cursors : Enumerator, iterator, ListIterator // getting object one by one Utility class : Collections, Arrays
+## Cursors : Enumerator, iterator, ListIterator // getting object one by one
+## Utility class : Collections, Arrays

 *(heterogeneous data/ any data not allowed in treeSet and treeMap) *(only AL and vector use Random Access)